 Vacuum-packing fresh cut or chopped romaine lettuce in Mason jars will keep it fresh up to 10 days.

 Fresh romaine lettuce (I use hearts of romaine because the inner leaves last longer than the dark green leaves on a whole head of romaine.)
+In general, one “heart of romaine” lettuce will fill one quart jar, but they vary.

 - Cut lengthwise through the entire head at least 4-5 times.